matteobettini/Web-App-Project-TIW-2020-Aspesi-Bettini/README.md

 - Home screen with all accounts and account details
 ![Home](photos/RIA/home%20-%20RIA.png)

-- The app suggests people from the address book as possible tranfer recipients
+- The app suggests people from the address book as possible transfer recipients
 ![Account](photos/RIA/suggestions%20-%20RIA.png)

 - Succesful transfer with possibility to add recipient to address book